Pavel Otdelnov: Style and technique

 Otdelnov is trained as an academic painter.
-The curriculum of the art college was based on studying the socialist realism art and had a major focus on painting from life.
+The curriculum of the art college was based on studying Socialist Realism art and had a major focus on painting from life.
 His works from his student and early years are marked by such influences as Pavel Nikonov, Nikolay Andronov and Andrey Vasnetsov.
-During that period Otdelnov’s output was primarily in the form of paintings.
-His works of the 2000s explore the formal aspects of painting: the properties of colors and materials, interrelation of dimensions, unconventional compositions.
-In 2009–2010, Otdelnov’s artistic vocabulary is gradually evolving: blocky pastose painting grows more refined and polished, the canvas space gets deeper, the expressive successions of color areas, textures and paint drips are subdued in favor of softer gradients.
-The artist himself comments on this period of change as follows: For a long time, while I was studying, it was assumed that painting was self-sufficient: the paint and its movement on the plane, its traces left by the artist, the mass of the painting — were seen as valuable in their own right.
-Even if painting is still very important for me, I think I have moved away from this mindset to a degree.
+During that period Otdelnov's output was primarily in the form of paintings.
+His works of the 2000s explore the formal aspects of painting: the properties of colors and materials, interrelation of dimensions, and unconventional compositions.

+In 2009–2010, Otdelnov's artistic vocabulary is gradually evolving: blocky impasto painting grows more refined and polished, the canvas space gets deeper, the expressive successions of color areas, textures, and paint drips are subdued in favor of softer gradients.
+The artist himself comments on this period of change as follows: "For a long time, while I was studying, it was assumed that painting was self-sufficient: the paint and its movement on the plane, its traces left by the artist, the mass of the painting – were seen as valuable in their own right.
+Even if painting is still very important for me, I think I have moved away from this mindset to a degree."

-In 2015 the artist begins to film videos, and in 2016 he exhibits photographs for the first time.
+In 2015 the artist began to film videos, and in 2016 he exhibited photographs for the first time.

-In Otdelnov’s view, the painting as a medium is linked with the category of time.
+In Otdelnov's view, the painting as a medium is linked with the category of time.
 He compares his mode of perception with how timelapse footage works, which enables a disinterested perspective and detection of changes in familiar landscapes and mundane life:

-Otdelnov seeks to rethink the painting’s status, engage it not as a self-sufficient medium but as a part within installations.
-Starting from the mid-2010s, he creates large-scale artistic research projects (Promzona, Ringing Trace).
-As part of such projects and alongside videos, found objects and historical documents, paintings serve as a means to comprehend the past.
+Otdelnov seeks to rethink the painting's status and engage it not as a self-sufficient medium but as a part of installations.
+Starting from the mid-2010s, he created large-scale artistic research projects (Promzona, Ringing Trace).
+As part of such projects and alongside videos, found objects, and historical documents, paintings serve as a means to comprehend the past.

-When describing Otdelnov’s language, art critics point out similarities in his techniques with Gerhard Richter, the Düsseldorf School of Photography, and the artists Pavel Nikonov, Semen Faĭbisovich, Michael Roginsky and Erik Bulatov.
-The artist himself also considers as important influences the Russian lyrical landscape artists of the 19th century, as well as Mario Sironi, Giorgio Morandi, Gregory Schneider, Jeremy Deller, Rachel Whiteread, Cyprien Gaillard.
+When describing Otdelnov's language, art critics point out similarities in his techniques with Gerhard Richter, the Düsseldorf School of Photography, and the artists Pavel Nikonov, Semen Faĭbisovich, Michael Roginsky, and Erik Bulatov.
+The artist himself also considers as important influences the Russian lyrical landscape artists of the 19th century, as well as Mario Sironi, Giorgio Morandi, Gregor Schneider, Jeremy Deller, Rachel Whiteread, Cyprien Gaillard.